lxndrblz/anatole/README.md

 ### Multilingual support

 Anatole supports multilingual page setups.
 All you need to do is to add the languages to your 'config.toml'.
-For each Language you can set the custom options like title or description.
+For each language you can set the custom options like title or description.
 It's important to include a `LanguageName`, as it will be displayed in the main menu.

 ```toml
 [Languages]